As anyone who’s looked into Tesla’s warranty specifics knows, there’s plenty of ground to cover. We’re here to help break it down for you!

 Currently, the warranty on a Tesla is called the New Vehicle Limited Warranty, which includes the Basic Vehicle Limited Warranty (4 years or 50,000 miles), the Safety Restraint System Limited Warranty (5 years or 60,000 miles), and the Battery and Drive Unit Limited Warranty (8 years or 100,000-150,000 depending on the vehicle model).
 This is good information to know even if you’re a seller; if you decide to put your Tesla up for sale, the buyer may ask questions about the warranty or transferability of the warranty.

-Yes, you can buy an extended warranty on a used Tesla straight from Tesla itself under the right conditions, but only for the Model S and Model X. The Extended Service Agreement (ESA) is a 2 or 4 year extension of coverage (excluding the Battery and Drive Unit Limited Warranty) that can be purchased if your Tesla is under the limit of 30 days or 1000 miles past its New Vehicle Limited Warranty coverage.
+Yes, you can buy an extended warranty on a used Tesla straight from Tesla itself under the right conditions.
+The Extended Service Agreement (ESA) is a 2 year / 25,000 mile extension of coverage (excluding the Battery and Drive Unit Limited Warranty) that can be purchased if your Tesla is still under its Basic Vehicle Limited Warranty period (not available on 2021 and newer Model S or Model X).
 Alternative 3rd party options are also available.

-Tesla’s warranty on the Model 3 is called the New Vehicle Limited Warranty which includes their Basic Vehicle Limited Warranty (4 years / 50,000 miles), Safety Restraint System Limited Warranty (5 years, 60,000 miles), and Battery and Drive Unit Warranty (8 years / 100,000 miles for the Standard Range, or 8 years / 120,000 miles for the Long Range and Performance Model 3).
+Tesla’s warranty on the Model 3 is called the New Vehicle Limited Warranty which includes their Basic Vehicle Limited Warranty (4 years / 50,000 miles), Safety Restraint System Limited Warranty (5 years, 60,000 miles), and Battery and Drive Unit Warranty (8 years / 100,000 miles for the Standard Range (basically, the RWD Model 3), or 8 years / 120,000 miles for the Long Range and Performance Model 3).

 Yes, the balance of a used Tesla’s warranty under the terms and conditions of the original warranty agreement will transfer directly between owners.
 The exception to this is for sales through 3rd party dealers, where the Extended Service Agreement or Used Vehicle Limited Warranty will not transfer to the next owner.